 Results: We obtained copies of the annual expenditure reports for Fiscal Years 2015 and 2016 that were submitted to the Office of the State Treasurer by the Town.
-The report for Fiscal Year 2015 was not submitted prior to the October 1st deadline; it was submitted December 10, 2015.
-Total MSAF expenditures for Fiscal Year 2015 were comprised of the following categories: Water and Sewer, Improvements, and Lighting.
-Although the report reflected the correct total expenditures of MSAF for the period, Improvements expenditures were overstated by \$145, and Water and Sewer expenditures were understated by \$145.
+The reports for both fiscal years were submitted no later than October 1 of each year and reflected the expenditures of MSAF for the period under review.